HDKHALILI/JS101-programming-foundation-with-JS/lesson_4_JS_Collection/palindrome-substrings.md

   - create an empty array called `result` that will contain all of the required substrings
   - declare a variable `startSubstrIndex` and assign 0 to it.
   - declare a variable `endSubstrIndex` and assign value of `startSubstrIndex + 2` to it.
-  - Enter loop which will break when `startSubstrIndex` is equal to `str.length`
+  - Enter loop which will break when `startSubstrIndex` is equal to `str.length - 1` (`str.length - 1` because there can be no substrings of at least 2 characters that begin with the last letter)
     - Winthin that loop enter anonther loop that will break if `endSubstrIndex` is equal to `str.length`
       - append to the result array part of the string from `startSubstrIndex` to `endSubstrIndex`
       - increment `endSubstrIndex` by 1.